Click a project title below to jump directly to its post:

 By Arman Soltanzadeh, Caitlin Ciardelli, Amira Patrawala, and Talisa Rodarte

-Keeping Up with COVID-19: Vaccine Edition is your one-stop shop for COVID vaccine information and education.
-Take a deep dive into the biology and mechanics of vaccine production.
-And, help us sift through the copious amount of news and myths surrounding the virus and vaccine from a college perspective.
+Your one-stop shop for COVID vaccine information and education from the mechanics of vaccine production to news and myths surrounding the virus and vaccine from a college perspective.

 Hearing our Healthcare Workers: Perspectives on the COVID-19 Pandemic and Vaccinations

 By Callan Howard, Alondra Mendez-Gavilan, and Diana Jimenez-Briseno

 An interview with Helen Mejia, a UCLA nursing student, and Dr. Paul Pottinger, head of infectious disease at University of Washington, about their experiences as health care workers during the pandemic and how they’ve personally dealt with COVID vaccine hesitancy, medical misinformation, and health care disparities.

 By Emma Miltenberger, Lexie Baughman, Megan Blatt, Nicole Rios, and Shanzey Syed

 Provides some intersectional insight on how this pandemic is actually not “the great equalizer” it is made out to be.

 Inside the Ideology of the American Antivaxxer

 By Claudia Brewer, Kaila Daniels, Maia Rodriguez-Choi, and Shreya Ramineni